michaeldisaro/LocalizationHelperTool/README.md

 The usage is pretty gross at this moment, just run: dotnet.exe LocalizationTool.dll \<ProjectPath\> \<DesiredLocalizerComponentName\>

-You should also run it from VS/Rider providing the two program arguments.
+You can also run it from VS/Rider providing the two program arguments.

 Stay tuned for future commits and feel free to participate into development.
 Any helps is appreciated.